Roshan310/Roshan310/README.md

 # Hi everyone :wave:

 I'm a backend developer (wannabe engineer) from Nepal, cracking and trying things.
 I'm on the way of becoming a Pragmatic Programmer but let's see where it goes.
-> I care about my Craft.
+> I Care About My Craft.

 ### What I do